LeTruong2407/clone_triplebuilder/README.md

-# This is clone repo from: https://github.com/Ozymandias1/triplebuilder/tree/master
+# This project uses some code in this repo: https://github.com/Ozymandias1/triplebuilder/tree/master
 # triplebuilder
 Triple Builder is a three-match puzzle game inspired by Triple Town.